Guides & Analyses

 What Morocco Is Famous for Producing

-Morocco is famous for producing more than one headline product: argan oil, phosphates, crafts, citrus & olives, and modern automotive & aerospace manufacturing — all rooted in place, people, and global demand.
+Morocco is famous for producing more than one headline product: argan oil, phosphates, crafts, citrus and olives, and modern automotive and aerospace manufacturing, all rooted in place, skill, and global demand.

 Morocco Export Snapshot